top of page

 In her grief and frustration, she decided to pack her bags and travel.
 She convinced herself that this new adventure would help her move on, filling the space left by her vanished career aspirations.
 “I need to invest my energy somewhere else,” she told herself, “Travel will fix this.”

 But here’s the catch: Marianne’s decision was driven entirely by emotion.
-She was reacting to the loss of something she had invested all her hopes in, and in doing so, she made a decision that wasn’t fully thought through.
-Emotional led decisions like this—where we let our feelings guide our choices—can often lead us further away from what’s best for our well-being.
+She was reacting to the loss of something she had invested all her hopes in, and in doing so, she made a decision that wasn’t thoroughly thought through.
+Emotional-led decisions like this—where we let our feelings guide our choices—can often lead us further away from what’s best for our well-being.
 This is especially true when it comes to the emotional investments we make.

 Emotional Investments: What Are They?

-When we talk about emotional investments, we’re referring to the time, energy, and emotional capital we put into people, goals, and activities.
-These investments aren’t as tangible as financial ones, but they’re just as important.
+When we talk about emotional investments, we refer to the time, energy, and emotional capital we put into people, goals, and activities.
+These investments aren’t as tangible as financial ones but just as important.
 The relationships we build, the career paths we choose, the friendships we nurture—all these are areas where we invest our emotions.

 But just like in financial markets, emotional investments come with risks.
-If we place too much emotional capital in one place—whether it’s a friendship group, a romantic relationship, or a career goal—we become vulnerable to emotional collapse if things don’t go as planned.
-And that’s where emotional led decision-making can be dangerous.
+If we place too much emotional capital in one place—a friendship group, a romantic relationship, or a career goal—we become vulnerable to emotional collapse if things don’t go as planned.
+And that’s where emotionally led decision-making can be dangerous.

 The Dangers of Making Emotional Investment Decisions with Our Emotions